-Within the State Prosecutor's Office, a special Supreme State Prosecutor is designated to coordinate and screen.
+Within Office of the State Prosecutor a special Supreme State Prosecutor is designated to coordinate and screen.
 He may appoint special prosecutors to deal with certain terrorism-related cases.

-Within the Ministry of Finance, the Office for Money Laundering Prevention (Financial Intelligence Unit) is responsible for money laundering cases and countering terrorism financing.
-The FURS (Customs and Tax Administrations merged into Financial Administration on 1 August 2014) is engaged within the framework of its competence.
+Within the Ministry of Finance, the Office for Money Laundering Prevention (OMLP) is responsible for money laundering cases and countering terrorism financing.
+The Financial Administration of the Republic of Slovenia - FURS (Customs and Tax Administrations merged into Financial Administration on 1 August 2014) is engaged within the framework of its competence.